Dental Implants – Dallas, TX

 The 4-Step Dental Implant Process

-3. Osseointegration Period – Your implants will need a few months to naturally fuse with your jawbone.
-This process, called osseointegration, is the single most important factor concerning dental implant success, and you’ll want to follow your dentist’s instructions closely during this time.
+Your implants will need a few months to fuse with your jawbone.
+This natural process called osseointegration is the single most important factor concerning dental implant success, and you’ll want to follow your dentist’s instructions closely during this time.
+Once the titanium posts are adequately fused with your jawbone, you’ll come back to our office for a minor oral surgical procedure to place an abutment piece on top of your implant.
+While you are healing over the next several weeks, your final restoration will be crafted based on detailed measurements taken of your mouth.

 a patient admiring her smile in a mirror